pvvx/ATC_MiThermometer/README.md

 + Primary Service (0x1F10):
  * Characteristic UUID [0x1F1F](https://github.com/pvvx/ATC_MiThermometer#primary-service-uuid-0x1f10-characteristic-uuid-0x1f1f) - Notify, frame id 0x33 (configuring or making a request): temperature x0.01C, humidity x0.01%, battery charge level 0..100%, battery voltage in mV, GPIO-pin flags and triggers.

-### Temperature or humidity trigger (GPIO PA5 LYWSD03MMC label on the "reset" pin)
+### Temperature or humidity trigger (GPIO PC4 LYWSD03MMC label on the "P9" pin)

 Xiaomi LYWSD03MMC has a PCB soldering test point.
-Available without disassembling the case and [marked "Reset"](https://github.com/pvvx/ATC_MiThermometer/tree/master/BoardPinout).
+Available without disassembling the case and [marked "P9"](https://github.com/pvvx/ATC_MiThermometer/tree/master/BoardPinout).
 Use as a trigger output with adjustable temperature and / or humidity hysteresis.
 Hysteresis and thresholds are set in TelinkMiFlasher.html.
 The output status is displayed in the advertising package.